root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 One cmake target per ROOT library is also available, e.g. `ROOT::Core` or `ROOT::Tree`.

 > **Note**
+>
-> To ensure compatibility between ROOT's C++ interpreter, Cling, and compiled code, your application *must* be compiled with the same C++ standard with which ROOT was compiled.
+> To ensure compatibility between ROOT's C++ interpreter, Cling, and compiled code, your application *must* be compiled with the same C++ standard with which ROOT was compiled.<br/>
-> The C++ standard used for ROOT appears e.g. among the flags listed by `root-config --cflags`.
+> The C++ standard used for ROOT appears for example among the flags listed by `root-config --cflags`.

 ## Adding additional libraries to `ROOT_LIBRARIES`
 You can force additional ROOT libraries in the `ROOT_LIBRARIES` variable using the `COMPONENTS` option in the [find_package(...)](https://cmake.org/cmake/help/latest/command/find_package.html){:target="_blank"} command.
 For example, to add the `RooStats` library, you can specify it as an extra component (the name of the component is the name of the library without any library prefix or suffix).